 - Revenue strategy is a system, not a target

-- Predictable income is designed, not hoped for
+- Predictable income is designed, not assumed

-- High-growth companies prioritize structure over speed
+- High-growth companies prioritize systems over tactics

 Closing Insight